MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/advantages-of-rest-cmdlets-over-rps.md

 # Advantages of REST cmdlets over RPS

-- **More Secure**: Has inherent support for modern auth.
+- **More secure**: Has inherent support for modern auth.
 Therefore, admins can turn off WinRM basic auth on their client machines.
-- **More Reliability**: Handles transient failures with built-in retries.
+- **More reliability**: Handles transient failures with built-in retries.
 Therefore, it minimizes failures due to network delays, longer query execution times, etc.
-- **Better Performance**: The connection establishment improves performance since it avoids setting up a PowerShell Runspace on the service and downloading the format table data XMLs.
+- **Better performance**: The connection establishment improves performance since it avoids setting up a PowerShell Runspace on the service and downloading the format table data XMLs.
 - V3 REST module comparison with previously released cmdlets:

     | |RPS Cmdlets (v.2.0.5 and earlier) |9 EXO Cmdlets (e.g. Get-ExoMailbox) |V3 Module   |